All Episodes

 And it's going to start soon.

-And look, when you donate to the Leukemia and Lymphoma Society, nearly 75% of the money goes directly to research, to patients, and uh support service.
+And look, when you donate to the Leukemia and Lymphoma Society, nearly 75% of the money goes directly to research, to patients, and support service.

 I know these people.

-I've known these people since uh oh well, it's gotta be it's gotta be 1990.
+I've known these people since, oh, wait, it's got to be 1990.

-The years go by 17th year here, because that would make it uh that would make it 1989 then.
+17th year here, because that would make it 1989 then.

 Most of them have been touched in some way by these blood cancers, their friends, their family, and even some of themselves have been hit by these potential killers, and that's what spurs the work that they do.